wp-plugins/speedy-smilies/readme.txt

 == Screenshots ==

-1. Here we're looking at the control panel settings page for the plugin where you can select a smilie set.
+1. Here we're looking at the control panel settings page for the plugin where you can select a smiley set.
 2. An editing pane allows you to insert smilies into posts and pages simply by clicking on them.

 == Frequently Asked Questions ==